Ambiguous Dynamic Treatment Regimes: A Reinforcement Learning Approach: Augmented V-Learning for POMDPs and APOMDPs

-\begin{remark} [\textbf{Efficient Approximation}] In establishing the properties of our approaches (e.g., consistency, asymptotic normality, etc.) we only require an {\em approximate} solution to \eqref{eq:POMDPest3}.
+\begin{remark} [\textbf{Effective Approximation}] In using the results of Proposition \ref{prop:POMDPest}, we only require an {\em approximate} solution to \eqref{eq:POMDPest3}.
 Thus, how the solution to \eqref{eq:POMDPest3} is obtained is not that restrictive.
 Indeed, there are many ways to obtain an approximate solution to \eqref{eq:POMDPest3}.
-In what follows, however, we provide a data-efficient way of estimating the optimal policy and optimal value function using \eqref{eq:POMDPest3}.
+In what follows, however, we provide an effective way of estimating the optimal policy and optimal value function using \eqref{eq:POMDPest3}.
 We do so by taking advantage of important structural properties of the optimal value function of POMDPs and APOMDPs.
 Specifically, the optimal value function of POMDPs is known to be piecewise linear and convex in $\bpi$ under some mild conditions \citep{Sondik_Finite_1973}. \cite{Saghafian2018} shows that in general the convexity does not hold in APOMDPs, and some additional conditions are needed (see Proposition 2 of \cite{Saghafian2018}).
-To be consistent, for both POMDPs and APOMDP settings, we only assume {\em piecewise linearity} and {\em continuity}, but do not impose any assumption on convexity.
-This, in turn, helps us in another way: while piecewise linear and continuous functions can be efficiently learned from data, learning a function that is both piecewise linear and convex (i.e., is {\em point-wise maximum} of a set of linear functions) is much harder \citep[see, e.g.,][and the references therein]{Magnani2009}. \end{remark}
+To be consistent, for both POMDP and APOMDP settings, we only assume {\em piecewise linearity} and {\em continuity}, but do not impose any assumption on convexity.
+This, in turn, helps us in another way: while piecewise linear and continuous functions can be effectively learned from data, learning a function that is both piecewise linear and convex (i.e., is {\em point-wise maximum} of a set of linear functions) is much harder \citep[see, e.g.,][and the references therein]{Magnani2009}. \end{remark}

 Let $\MV$ denote the set of real-valued piecewise linear and continuous bounded functions defined on $\Delta_\MS$, and assume $V_t^{m,\bmu^e}\in\MV$.
 To learn $V_t^{m,\bmu^e}\in\MV$ using \eqref{eq:POMDPest3}, we consider the parametric version of the value function: $V_t^{m,\bmu^e}(\bpi;\bpsi_t)\teq \big(\bb (\bpi))'\, \bpsi_t$, where $\bb (\bpi)\teq\big(\bb_1 (\bpi), \bb_2 (\bpi),\cdots, \bb_{d_t} (\bpi)\big)'$ is a predefined {\em basis function} that allows us to ensure that the learned function is in $\MV$, and $\bpsi_t \in \bPsi_t\subseteq \mathbb R^{d_t}$ is the parameter.\footnote{Allowing the dimensionality of the parameter space, $d_t$, to depend on $t$ can enable us increase flexibility as $t$ grows (e.g., by introducing more knots).
 The special case where $d_t$ does not depend on $t$ is still useful in some settings, including those where the goal is to learn the long-run impact of a policy (see, e.g., Algorithms \ref{alg:DAV} and \ref{alg:SAV} in the next sections).} This also enables us to set $\phi(\bpi)\teq \bb (\bpi)$ in \eqref{eq:POMDPest3}, since $\bb (\bpi)$ can be thought of as the gradient of $V_t^{m,\bmu^e}(\bpi;\bpsi_t)$ with respect to its parameter, which only depends on $\bpi$ (and not the parameter) and is almost everywhere defined.